John C. Breckinridge: Vice presidency (1857–1861)

-Buchanan resented the fact that Breckinridge had supported both Pierce and Douglas before endorsing his nomination.
+Buchanan resented that Breckinridge had supported both Pierce and Douglas before endorsing his nomination.
 Relations between the two were further strained, when upon asking for a private interview with Buchanan, Breckinridge was told to come to the White House and ask for Harriet Lane, who acted as the mansion's host for the unmarried president.
 Feeling slighted by the response, Breckinridge refused to carry out these instructions; later, three of Buchanan's intimates informed Breckinridge that requesting to speak to Miss Lane was actually a secret instruction to White House staff to usher the requestor into a private audience with the president.
 They also conveyed Buchanan's apologies for the misunderstanding.

 Buchanan rarely consulted Breckinridge when making patronage appointments, and meetings between the two were infrequent.
 When Buchanan and Breckinridge endorsed the Lecompton Constitution, which would have admitted Kansas as a slave state instead of allowing the people to vote, they managed to alienate most Northern Democrats, including Douglas.
 This disagreement ended plans for Breckinridge, Douglas, and Minnesota's Henry Mower Rice to build a series of three elaborate, conjoined row houses in which to live during their time in Washington, DC.
 In November 1857, after Breckinridge found alternative lodging in Washington, he sold a slave woman and her young infant, which according to historian James C. Klotter, probably ended his days as a slaveholder.
 When Breckinridge did not travel to Illinois to campaign for Douglas's re-election to the Senate and gave him only a lukewarm endorsement, relations between them worsened.